 The seminar „Selected Topics of Theoretical Computer Science and Cryptography“ addresses current topics from the fields of complexity theory, algorithms and cryptography.
-It takes place in each semester, optionally in German or English, and is generally appropriate for both Bachelor's and Master's students.
+It takes place in each semester, optionally in German or English.

 Prerequisites for participation are the following Bachelor courses from the University of Mannheim or equivalent courses from other universities: Formal Foundations of Computer Science, Practical Computer Science I and II, Algorithms and Data Structures and Theoretical Computer Science or Cryptography I, respectively.
 Exceptionally, the prerequisite of the courses Theoretical Computer Science or Cryptography I can be disregarded.
 In this case, necessary prior knowledge of these areas will be imparted during the course of the seminar.

 The topic description as well as organizational information about registration and execution of the seminar of the respective semester will be published on the website of the working group before the start of the semester.

 The topic for the spring semester 2020 is „Advanced Algorithms for Flow and Matching Problems“.
 This Seminar is intended for Master's students.